Qbject/six-dot-bot/README.md

 You can run ContentEditBot locally or on any hosting platform that supports the WSGI interface.
 Here are the general steps:

-1. Create your bot with BotFather [BotFather Link](https://t.me/BotFather).
+1. Create your bot with [BotFather](https://t.me/BotFather).
 You'll need the bot token and username later.
 2. Set up and run the app locally or on the hosting platform.
    - For local setup, follow the [Local Setup Guide](#local-setup).
    - For hosting setup, refer to the [Hosting Setup Guide](#hosting-setup).